How to Raise Money for Charities by Watching Online Videos

 I think it's important that a charity video website attracts people on their first visit and regularly adds interesting content to maintain their visitors' allegiance.
 Entertaining media or an indication of how much money has been raised by either an individual or in total may help to build a "helper's high".
 Researchers have found that this is a real phenomenon.
 When we help others, chemicals are released in our brain that make us feel good and encourage us to give more help.

 Some people may not like the idea that our biology is playing a role in making us kind, but the important thing is that we help others.
 Even if this is done passively while looking at a computer screen, the effort could be very valuable.
-I hope the concept of supporting charities by watching videos spreads far and wide.
+I hope the concept of supporting charities by watching online videos spreads far and wide.

 References and Resources

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.